sebelumya/disney-clone/README.md

-Source code of Disney+ clone build by react, not deployed.
+Source code of Disney+ clone build by React, Redux, and Firebase.
 Followed CleverProgrammer Tutorial.
 Video can be found in youtube.

 live demo: https://disneyplus-clone-9337b.web.app/